mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

   func mutate(
     with arguments: Arguments,
-    in context: QueryContext,
+    in context: OperationContext,
-    with continuation: QueryContinuation<Void>
+    with continuation: OperationContinuation<Void>
   ) async throws {
     // Optimistically update the user relationships, and reset them to the
     // default state if the mutation fails.